capacitor-community/background-geolocation/README.md

 - Always show the notification when a background watcher exists, improving the reliability of location updates on Android.

 ### v1.2.17
-- Adds support for Capacitor v6.
+- Add support for Capacitor v6.

 ### v1.2.16
-- Fixes background location updates for Android 14.
+- Fix background location updates for Android 14.

 ### v1.2.14
-- Adds support for Capacitor v5.
+- Add support for Capacitor v5.

 ### v1.2.3
-- Adds support for Capacitor v4.
+- Add support for Capacitor v4.

 ### v1.2.2
-- Prevents location updates from halting on iOS due to extended inactivity.
+- Prevent location updates from halting on iOS due to extended inactivity.

 ### v1.2.1
-- Fixes background location updates for some devices running Android 12.
+- Fix background location updates for some devices running Android 12.

 ### v1.2.0
 - On iOS, the status bar now turns blue whilst the location is being watched in the background.
 This provides the user a straightforward way to return to the app.

 ### v1.0.4
-- Adds the `ACCESS_COARSE_LOCATION` permission.
+- Add the `ACCESS_COARSE_LOCATION` permission.
 This is required for apps that target Android 12 (API level 31).
 A preceeding example shows how to add this permission to your app's manifest.

 ### v1.0.0
 - BREAKING: `addWatcher` now returns a Promise that resolves to the callback ID, rather than the callback ID itself.
 - BREAKING: The plugin is imported via Capacitor's `registerPlugin` function, rather than from the `Plugins` object.
 - BREAKING: Drops support for iOS v11 and Capacitor v2.
-- Adds support for Capacitor v3.
+- Add support for Capacitor v3.